 Our report will indicate the post-graduation placement of our graduating seniors, if known.
 This information is also posted on our website and is updated as new information becomes available.
-The following data is available at this time for 2006-2007 graduates:
+At this point, both Jessica and Tom are completing additional course work in preparation for graduation.
+Kenny's post-graduation status is currently unknown.